GPropersi/worldwidereh/README.md

 Welcome to the WorldWideREH!

 ### Where aREH we?
-We're in the WoldWideREH, where evREHthing that can be REH, well... is.
+We're in the WoldWideREH, where evREHthing that can be REH, well... is!

 ### Yeah, but what is this?
 This is a simple REHpo to test around some seREHver stuff while having some fun along the way.

-## Breakdown
+## BREHkdown
-Currently, this is what we've got:

 ### Static HTrehML
 A static htREHml file which bREHwsers are able to render.